ESCOMP/CISM-wrapper/doc/source/clm-cism-coupling.rst

 This mask is currently a subset of the ice sheet grid mask.
-Currently, it is identical to the ice sheet grid mask if we are running with an evolving, two-way-coupled ice sheet, and otherwise is zero everywhere.
+Currently, it is identical to the ice sheet grid mask if we are running with an evolving, two-way-coupled ice sheet, and otherwise is zero everywhere (and, as described in :numref:`ice_sheet_grid_mask`, this relationship should remain true, because the ice sheet grid mask is used in the coupler in a way that more closely matches the use of this second mask).
 In the future, when we allow multiple ice sheets in CESM (e.g., Greenland and Antarctica), it is possible that one ice sheet will operate two-way-coupled while another is one-way-coupled.
 In this case, this mask would match the ice sheet grid mask for the two-way-coupled ice sheet and would be zero for the other.

 Note that, like the ice sheet grid mask, this mask excludes CISM's open ocean grid cells.
 CISM does not currently have code in place to handle inputs of SMB over open ocean